Broderick Adé Hogue

-Broderick Adé Hogue (March 22, 1989 – October 29, 2021) was a Chicago-based art director, designer, and letterer.
+Broderick Adé Hogue (March 22, 1989 – October 29, 2021) was an American art director, designer, and letterer.
+Type Directors Club's annual Adé Hogue Scholarship, awarded to BIPOC students demonstrating exellency in typography, was named in his honor.

 Early life and education

 Hogue was born on March 22, 1989, in Halifax, Virginia.
 He attended the University of North Carolina at Charlotte (UNCC), starting as an engineering major.
 After "stumbling" into a drawing class, he fell in love with art and eventually graduated with a BFA in Graphic Design in 2012.
 He was named as the 2018 Distinguished Alumnus in the Department of Art & Art History at UNCC.

 Career

 Hogue moved to Chicago after earning his BFA.
 In 2013 he started a daily lettering project that eventually led to career as a freelance letterer.
-In 2017, he was recognized in Print (magazine)'s 15 Artists Under 30 issue.
+In 2017, he was recognized in Print magazine's 15 Artists Under 30 issue.

 Hogue worked for major clients including Nike, Target, Netflix, Under Armour, ESPN, and Alaska Airlines.
 He spoke about design and lettering at CreativeMornings, Adobe MAX, and a number of AIGA events.
 He taught lettering as an adjunct instructor at DePaul University.

 In 2020, Jessica Hische approached Hogue to collaborate on the "Rise Up, Show Up, Unite" social media design campaign for the Biden/Harris Campaign.
 The project included contributions from artists including Lisa Congdon, Michael Bierut, Aaron Draplin, Debbie Millman, and Mike Perry.